The surprising truth about the two most famous cannabis compounds.

 CBD Body Wash & Body Lotion

-So long as you are sure the CBD oil products you are using do are not Full Spectrum, they shouldn’t show up on a drug test that tests for the presence of THC.
+So long as you are sure the CBD oil products you are using do are not Full Spectrum, they shouldn’t show up on a drug test, since the tests react to the presence of THC, specifically.
 Some CBD oils do contain trace amounts of THC (less than 0.3% by law), so in rare cases using CBD might lead to a positive drug test.
 It all depends on the product’s quality and composition.

 Is CBD legal?